mgthomas99/nanoassert/README.md

 excessive size of the [`assert`](https://www.npmjs.com/package/assert) module, the standard assertion library.
 However, even the `nanoassert` library was unnecessarily large, which led to the creation of `picoassert`.

+This library is also an open [golf](https://en.wikipedia.org/wiki/Code_golf) challenge.
+Please feel free to submit pull requests if you're able to shorten the code!

 ## Install